 We wear this self-awarded badge as a cultural definition.
 It is the belief we have relied on to most distinguish the West from the rest.

 The impact of mysticism argues against this.
-Linguistic reason, a core tool of all authoritarians from Plato onwards is not the only form of reason.
+Linguistic reason, bounded, manipulable and governed by rules and a core tool of all authoritarians and ideologues from Plato onwards is not the only form of reason.
 At the heart of mysticism is another – powerful and fluid, complex, subtle and evanescent.
 And in the inspiration of its ‘connectedness’, immensely creative.

 Linguistic reason draws on this ‘connectedness’ as its proponents seek to contain and deny it.
 The artist and theologian Plato is a prime example.
 I refer you to the lyrical power of the Ion